Institute for Stem Cell Biology and Regenerative Medicine

 Ph.D.
 Student in Stem Cell Biology and Regenerative Medicine, admitted Autumn 2012

-Current Research and Scholarly InterestsAging, rejuvenation, exercise, stem cells, metabolism
+Current Research and Scholarly InterestsAging, rejuvenation, exercise, stem cells, cancer, metabolism